 The goal of the Management major is to prepare students for managerial careers in a wide range of for-profit and not-for-profit organizations.
 The major emphasizes the human dimensions of management and teaches students how to apply theoretical concepts to the solution of real world problems.
 In addition to completing the required management courses, students may focus on specific areas of interest through their choice of management electives.

 Coordinator: David Anstett, M.B.A.

-Required courses: ACC 2210 Principles of Financial Accounting, ACC 2220 Principles of Managerial Accounting; CIS 2105 Information Systems Applications; ECN 2230 Principles of Microeconomics, ECN 2280 Principles of Macroeconomic; ENG 3364 (or MGT 3150) Mgt Communication: Written; MGT 2120 Principles of Management, MGT 3130 Quantitative Business Analysis, MGT 3150 MGT Communications: Written, MGT 3240 Human Resource Management, MGT 3354 Management Ethics, MGT 4160 Legal Aspects of Management, MGT 4170 Strategic Management, MKT 2320 Principles of Marketing; PHL 3354 Management Ethics; plus an additional 16 credits of upper-division elective credits, which must include a minimum of eight Management (MGT) credits and which may include up to eight upper-division credits from the discipline of Marketing.
+Required courses: ACC 2210 Principles of Financial Accounting, ACC 2220 Principles of Managerial Accounting; CIS 3205 Information Systems; ECN 2230 Principles of Microeconomics, ECN 2280 Principles of Macroeconomic; ENG 3364 (or MGT 3150) Mgt Communication: Written; MGT 2120 Principles of Management, MGT 3130 Quantitative Business Analysis, MGT 3150 MGT Communications: Written, MGT 3240 Human Resource Management, MGT 3354 Management Ethics, MGT 4160 Legal Aspects of Management, MGT 4170 Strategic Management, MKT 2320 Principles of Marketing; PHL 3354 Management Ethics; plus an additional 16 credits of upper-division elective credits, which must include a minimum of eight Management (MGT) credits and which may include up to eight upper-division credits from the discipline of Marketing.

 Although a management internship may be designed to earn more than four credits, the internship will count as only one elective course.

 The student completing the Management major will be able to: